elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/16-templating.markdown

 ## Templating

 Elixir allows you to create template files to create views for your web application.
-EEX stands for embedded elixir and it works liek ERB for Ruby or Jinja for Python.
+EEX stands for embedded elixir and it works like ERB for Ruby or Jinja for Python.

 ```elixir